EMaude/canadian-nutrition-facts-label/readme.txt

 6. Generated label with Vit C left blank showing as "Not a significant source of vitamin C" and with Thiamine added

 7. Example how to add additional vitamins

 == Upgrade Notice ==

+= 3 =
+* This update will likely break all custom vitamins
+* Formatting updated to new standard
+* Removed percentage from carbohydrates
+* Added percentage to sugars
+* added % daily value footnote
+* changed vitamins to new standard
+* changed custom vitamins to grams and percentage

 = 2 =
 * Add ability for user generated additional vitamins
 * If a field is left blank add it to text summary line "Not a significant source of"